Skip to content

 2. Using Built-in map Function to Process Lists

-Python's built-in map function is another convenient way to handle lists.
-For simple logic, you can use lambda expressions; For complex logic, you can first define a function and then pass it as an argument.
+Python's built-in map function is another convenient function for processing lists.
+For simple logic, you can use lambda expressions; For complex logic, you can first define a function and then pass it as a parameter.

 Example